• Skip to main content

 • Raising awareness of an issue and educating peers, school board, city council or local government

-• See more on Youth Service America’s website
+See more on Youth Service America’s website

-Review the Service Project Guidelines and for more details resources below
+Service Project Guidelines and Resources

 • Design Thinking and the Service Learning process